zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 trouble-free people after thirsty and love, I said, "Those people have indeed survived the storm.

 "[World Venerable: "Nanda!"]
-I don’t say, "All sandmen and brahmins are covered by birth and aging"": "Nanda!
-I don’t say, "All Shamen and Brahmins are hindered by birth and aging (block ), enveloping, obstructing, closing (covering), hiding, enveloping", I say, I explain, I teach, I inform, I build, I uncover, I analyze, I clarify, I explain "There are those For them, Shamen and Brahmins, birth, senescence and death have been cut off, and their roots have been cut off, just like a palm tree without roots, becoming non-existent, immortal things for the future"." !"]
-I don’t say that "all Shamen and Brahmins are covered by birth and aging."
+I don't say, "All sandmen and brahmins are covered by birth and aging"": "Nanda!
+I don't say, "All Shamen and Brahmins are hindered by birth and aging (block ), enveloping, obstructing, closing (covering), hiding, enveloping", I say, I explain, I teach, I inform, I build, I uncover, I analyze, I clarify, I explain "There are those For them, Shamen and Brahmins, birth, senescence and death have been cut off, and their roots have been cut off, just like a palm tree without roots, becoming non-existent, immortal things for the future"." !"]
+I don't say that "all Shamen and Brahmins are covered by birth and aging."

 "Anything seen or heard here, or even precepts and prohibitions are all